Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 Figure 2 in the "Diagrams of Interface" section nicely outlines exactly what each of the 14 complex queries will return.

-## justifications
+## Justifications

-1. `Q1:` This query will allow a analyst to quickly see the top performers for the season and the relevant important stats.
+1. `Q1:` This query will allow an analyst to quickly see the top performers for the season and the relevant important stats.
-2. `Q2:`This query will allow a analyst to select the coaches that perform the best in the playoffs.
+2. `Q2:`This query will allow an analyst to select the coaches that perform the best in the playoffs.
-3. `Q3:`This query enables a analyst to grab the most relevant stat for a team in nba and gives the option to see how that team's ppg compares to the league average.
+3. `Q3:`This query enables an analyst to grab the most relevant stat for a team in nba and gives the option to see how that team's ppg compares to the league average.
-4. `Q4:`This is an important query because it allows a analyst to retrieve the primary stats for all players in the league while grouping them according to the role they play in their team.
+4. `Q4:`This is an important query because it allows an analyst to retrieve the primary stats for all players in the league while grouping them according to the role they play in their team.
 5. `Q5:` While an analyst might already know this information as